 If you are still unsure how to pronounce Reykjavik, the video below may help.

 Let's start with the essentials, the Icelandic alphabet pronunciation.
-I have to say, the most irritating mistake I hear when people try speaking Icelandic is pronouncing Þ like a P (it’s NOT a P) or pronouncing J like the English way of saying J (with a sort of D sound).
-Please try not to do that.
+One of the biggest mistakes people make when trying to speak Icelandic is pronouncing Þ like a P (it’s NOT a P) or pronouncing J like the English way of saying J (with a sort of D sound).

 Icelandic is a very phonetic language.
 When you’ve learned how to pronounce the letters, you can read and pronounce words correctly.
-The stress is always on the first syllable, and there are no silent letters, so the best tip I can give you is to enunciate.
+The stress is always on the first syllable, and there are no silent letters, so it's best to enunciate.

 There are 32 Icelandic letters: